TL;DR

 While most people choose 'term' insurance that covers them for a fixed period, some opt for 'whole of life' cover.
 It's important to understand the two main types.

 - Modern Protection Whole of Life: The vast majority of policies sold today are pure protection plans with no investment element or cash-in value.
-You pay a premium, and the policy guarantees to pay out when you die, whenever that may be.
+You pay a premium, and the policy may help provide to pay out when you die, whenever that may be.
 If you stop paying premiums, the cover ends, and you get nothing back.
-These plans are transparent, affordable, and primarily used for covering Inheritance Tax bills or leaving a guaranteed legacy.
-At WeCovr, we focus on comparing these straightforward, guaranteed plans.
+These plans are transparent, affordable, and primarily used for covering Inheritance Tax bills or leaving a subject to terms legacy.
+WeCovr focuses on comparing these straightforward, subject to terms plans.

 - Older Investment-Linked Plans: Historically, some whole of life policies were 'with-profits' or 'investment-linked'.
 Part of your premium paid for life cover, and the rest was invested.
 These plans were complex, expensive, and their value depended on unpredictable investment performance.
 They are rarely sold in the UK protection market today.